 It used to, but I think it doesn't anymore and it shouldn't.
 One of the problems we have coming from poor situations is we let our personal life bleed way too much into our business.
 The truth is I'm a rapper, so my duty first and foremost is to make hits and to satisfy my audience.
 That's my day job.
 The better I do that, the more I can do for my people.

 This summer, you dropped off the Rock the Bells tour due to "creative differences."
 Can you elaborate?

 Hip-hop is supposed to be about culture and where you're from.
 And where I'm from, my culture is 26-inch rims and strip clubs.
 We should just respect each other's cultures and learn from it.
 I think what Rock The Bells did was they put a couple of artists on their tour so they could suck in our fans and make some money.
 But, they really didn't want us on the tour in the first place.

 What do you think should be next move as far as the debate about hip-hop lyrics goes?

 What would make me happy is if people stop being hypocrites and clean up the communities.
-Wh aren't people as quick to talk about Jena 6 or the situations in our neigborhoods?
+The thing is, why aren't people as quick to talk about Jena 6 or make Congress about Jena 6 or the situations in our hood or all the stuff we do talk about?
 We talk about police brutality.
 Why won't Congress talk about that instead of our music?

 I'll tell you a story.
 I drink a little bit.
-But now that I'm training, I don't drink because I don't have time for negativity in my body.
+But now that I'm training, I don't drink 'cause I don't have time for negativity in my body.
 The rest of my body is great.
 I'm healthy.
 I look in the mirror now and I love what I see.
-With that I say -- If you change our environment, we'll be happy to talk about something else.
+With that I say: If you change our environment, we'll be happy to talk about something else.